addykn/Moment-Trading-Strategy-Project/README.md

 I also ran CAPM and Fama French 3 factor regressions to understand where the returns are coming from.

+## Interpretation

+A few things stood out to me:

+The winner portfolio consistently outperformed the loser portfolio, which supports the momentum effect.

+The WML portfolio captured this most clearly and showed the strongest overall performance.

+Sharpe ratios were generally higher for the WML strategy, which suggests the long short structure improves efficiency.

+Even after adjusting for market, size, and value, the strategy still showed some alpha, which is consistent with momentum being a separate factor.

+Turnover was moderate, which means the strategy would require regular rebalancing, and the holding period is relatively short.

 ## Limitations

 This uses the current S&P 500 constituents applied to historical data, so there is survivorship bias.

-I also did not include transaction costs and used equal weighting for simplicity.
+Transaction costs are not included and all portfolios are equal weighted for simplicity.

 ## Takeaway

 This was a straightforward way to test momentum in a structured way.

 The results support the idea that recent winners tend to keep outperforming, although in a real setting you would need to adjust for costs and use cleaner data.

-Results & Interpretation

-Results & Interpretation

-A few things stood out from the results:

-- The **winner portfolio consistently outperformed the loser portfolio**, which is what we would expect from a momentum-based strategy.
-- The **WML (winners minus losers) portfolio showed the clearest signal**, capturing the spread between strong and weak performers.
-- In most periods, the WML strategy delivered **higher returns than the market**, although it also came with higher volatility.

-From a risk-adjusted perspective:

-- The **Sharpe ratio for the WML portfolio was generally stronger than the individual winner and loser portfolios**, suggesting the long-short structure improves efficiency.
-- The **information ratio vs the market was positive**, indicating that the strategy adds value beyond just market exposure.

-Looking at the regressions:

-- The **CAPM results showed positive alpha**, meaning the strategy is not fully explained by market movements alone.
-- Even after controlling for size and value in the **Fama-French 3-factor model**, a portion of the alpha remained, which supports the idea that momentum is a distinct factor.

-From a practical standpoint:

-- The strategy has **moderate turnover**, which suggests it would require regular rebalancing.
-- The implied **holding period is relatively short**, which is typical for momentum strategies.

-Overall, the results support the idea that **momentum is a persistent effect**, although in a real-world setting you would need to account for transaction costs and more realistic data assumptions.